Beaches & Coves

 Port Isaac & Port Quinn

-At low tide, Port Isaac beach doubles as a car park.
+Port Isaac beach can no longer be used as a car park.
 There are various cafes, restaurants and pubs in the village.
 Port Quinn, a small inlet harbour a few miles to the west is a beautiful walk.
 There is a small National Trust car park.

 No lifeguard’s.
 Refreshments, toilets & telephone available in Port Isaac.
 Dogs allowed all year.